holmofy/spring-data-criteria/spring-data-criteria-r2dbc/readme.md

 </dependency>
 ```

 2、add apt plugin.
-It is like `hibernate-jpamodelgen`, which will help you generate corresponding mapping fields according to the model of SpringDataJdbc
+It is like `hibernate-jpamodelgen`, which will help you generate corresponding mapping fields according to the model of SpringData
 ```xml
 <build>
     <plugins>